MSc Global Health / Course details

 My course has students from all over the world, and the experience we have between us is rich and diverse, making for some very interesting discussions and peer learning.Rubina / Graduate

 You will have access to leading multidisciplinary academics and practitioners.
-For example, we have a close working relationship with the charity UK-Med, which aims to improve the training and accountability of medical teams to sudden onset disasters and complex emergencies.
+For example, we have a close working relationship with the charity UK-Med, which trains and deploys medical teams to sudden onset disasters and complex emergencies.

-- the range of social science topics which influence global health (including political, historical, anthropological understandings).
-You will become familiar with the methodological and normative underpinnings of these disciplines;
+• The range of social science topics which influence global health (including political, historical, and anthropological understandings).
+You will become familiar with the theoretical and methodological underpinnings of these disciplines;

-- an understanding of international, national and local approaches to global health, including an awareness of the problems and critiques associated with 'bottom up' approaches;
+• International, national and local approaches to global health, including an awareness of the advantages, problems and critiques associated with 'bottom up' approaches;

-- the range of research methodologies and methods associated with global health research;
+• The range of research methodologies associated with global health research;

 After Year 3, you should also be able to:

-- develop your knowledge of a relevant body of literature, understanding of relevant theoretical perspectives and powers of critical reasoning;
+• Develop your knowledge of a relevant body of literature, understanding of relevant theoretical perspectives and skills of critical reasoning;

-- develop knowledge of, and competence in, an appropriate range of research methods, including the development of a study hypothesis, an appreciation of the research methodology and analytical techniques to be utilised, the undertaking of a specific research study, the synthesis and evaluation of findings, and a clear statement of conclusions and recommendations;
+• Develop knowledge of, and competence in, an appropriate range of research methods, including the development of research hypotheses, an appreciation of the research methodology and analytical techniques to be utilised, the undertaking of a specific research study, the synthesis and evaluation of findings, and a clear statement of conclusions and recommendations;

-- develop writing, presentation and bibliographic skills, which involves skills in the planning and management of a long document;
+• Develop writing, presentation and bibliographic skills, which involves the planning and management of a long document.

 Online course delivery